Byranlee/Zihao-academic/content/en/home/experience.md

     date_end: ''
     description: |2-

+        *  Carbonate crystallization and reactive transport in the subsurface conditions (microfluidics experiment, Raman microscopy, and OpenFOAM and PHREEQC simulation)
         *  Tuning fractures for geothermal applications

   - title: Graduate Research Assistant